Physically-based Lighting Generation for Robotic Manipulation: Experiments

-\paragraph{Lighting Setup.} White light with minimal shadows (\textit{Ambient}, \textit{Fig.}~\ref{fig:real_world_robot}) is used during expert human demonstration collection for policy training.
+\paragraph{Lighting Setup} White light (\textit{Original}, \textit{Fig.}~\ref{fig:real_world_robot}) used in most existing robotic manipulation datasets is adopted during expert human demonstration collection for policy training.
 During evaluation, six lighting conditions are designed using a programmable RGB LED panel.
-This includes two sets with different evaluation purposes: (1) Daily-use conditions — \textit{Side} (strong shadows), \textit{Regional} (blue regional highlight), and \textit{Dim} (low-light); (2) Artificial RGB lighting — \textit{Red}, \textit{Green}, and \textit{Blue} — with illuminance levels of 4,600 lux and RGB values (255, 0, 0), (0, 255, 0), and (0, 0, 255), respectively, designed to evaluate each policy under single-source lighting.
+This includes two sets with different evaluation purposes: (1) Daily-use conditions—\textit{Side} (strong shadows), \textit{Regional} (blue regional highlight), and \textit{Dim} (low-light); (2) Artificial RGB lighting—\textit{Red}, \textit{Green}, and \textit{Blue}—with illuminance levels of 4,600 lux and RGB values (255, 0, 0), (0, 255, 0), and (0, 0, 255), respectively, designed to evaluate each policy under single-source lighting.
 These colors are chosen based on the principle of light transport linearity, which allows any colored illumination to be reconstructed as their linear combination.
 Examples are shown in \textit{Fig.}~\ref{fig:real_world_lighting}.

-\paragraph{Manipulation Tasks.} \textit{Pear}: Grasp a randomly placed green plastic pear using a vacuum gripper and place it on a plate. \textit{Square}: Grasp a randomly placed black square nut by its handle using a parallel jaw gripper and insert it into a matching red square peg.
+\paragraph{Manipulation Tasks} (1) \textit{Pear}, grasp a randomly placed plastic pear using a vacuum gripper and place it on a plate.
+(2) \textit{Square}, grasp a randomly placed black square nut by its handle using a parallel jaw gripper and insert it into a red square peg.
 To better assess performance under challenging lighting conditions, we report performance separately for the reaching (\textit{R}) subtask, which involves reaching the area of the pear or square nut, and the pick-and-place (\textit{PnP}) outcome, defined as successfully picking up the object and placing it in the corresponding plate or peg.